award

 Below are some examples of common causes of car accidents in Las Vegas:

-• Speeding: speeding at very high excessive speeds, especially in areas where there are tourists walking around on the sidewalks, could be very dangerous and cause severe injuries, oftentimes even death.
+• Speeding: Driving at speeds significantly above the posted limit, especially in pedestrian-heavy zones, dramatically increases the risk of severe injury or fatality, especially in areas where tourists are walking around on the sidewalks, which could be very dangerous and cause severe injuries, oftentimes even death.

-• Drunk driving: given that the Las Vegas Strip is located in the state of Nevada, drunk driving is one of the top causes of car accidents in Nevada.
+• Drunk driving: given that the Las Vegas Strip is located in the state of Nevada, Drunk driving is a leading cause of traffic fatalities in Nevada, particularly in entertainment districts like the Las Vegas Strip, where alcohol consumption is common.

-• Distracted driving: the city of Las Vegas has several different types of rideshare services available to tourists.
-When a driver is driving for a rideshare company, whether it is Uber or Lyft, they are constantly on their phone and checking to see if there are any other trips they have to make.
+• Distracted driving: The city of Las Vegas offers several rideshare services for tourists.
+When a driver works for a rideshare company, such as Uber or Lyft, they are constantly on their phone, checking for any additional trips.
 This type of distracted driving could cause severe injuries to other pedestrians walking on the strip or crossing the road.

-• Fatigued driving: since the city has thousands of tourists each year, there are trucks that drive in and out of the city every day carrying in large amounts of inventory.
-These truck drivers may not have had a steady shift and proper sleep.
+• Fatigued driving: With thousands of tourists each year, the city sees trucks entering and exiting daily, carrying large volumes of inventory.
+These truck drivers may not have had a consistent schedule or adequate sleep.
 This increases the likelihood of a fatigued driving car accident.

 • Texting and driving